ikremniou/7z-assembly/readme.md

 Format | Returns two entries.
 First one is a text file named `sample.txt` with a text `sample`.
 Seconds is a `child.sz` archive, that creates endless recursion. | Files are encoded into the "archive" using text format: `{fileName}.{fileExtension}-{fileContent}|{fileName}.{fileExtension}-{fileContent}.....`
 Extensions | .sz | .sze, .szex

+The SZ format will be based on the simples example possible.
+For SZE we will experiment with the 7-zip flags and archiver parameters and interfaces.
 All of the code can be found in the `.src` folder.

 ## Initial setup